REC's Mission - AIR QUALITY PERMITTING

 Do you need an air quality permit for your project, or is it perhaps exempt from permitting requirements?
 Contact REC today for help in making this determination!

-March 2021 Idaho DEQ plans to issue a revised Section 3 to the Air Quality Modeling Guideline for public comment after the legislature adjourns this spring.
+July 1 2021 Idaho DEQ issued a revised Section 3 to the Air Quality Modeling Guideline for public comment.
 Because this is guidance rather than regulation, they're already implementing the changes to the guidance.
 Contact REC for more information!

 January 2021 Concerned about the coronavirus disease COVID-19 impacting your Idaho project?
 Not to worry.
 REC can easily arrange conference calls to "meet" with Idaho DEQ air quality permitting staff to discuss your project needs!